statusengine/docs/src/content/tutorials/Elasticsearch6-Perfdata-Backend.md

 ## Configure Grafana
 Once performance data gets stored to Elasticsearch, you can also use Grafana to build up own dashboards.

+As I was writing this documentation, Grafana did not official support Elasticsearch 6.
+I selected Version "5.x" and it worked well!

 ##### Add Elasticsearch data source
 <div class="jumbotron jumbotron-black">